andrewpark467/RiverAnalysis/README.md

 ![ Ogden and Difference between Ogden and Upper Measurement ](events.png)

-# How do we know?
+# Theories for different events: Precip vs Release:
 ## Precipitation event
 - Sudden addition of precipitation means we see a rapid shift in differences, hence the large jumps when we subtract ogden from the upper river
-- We can see clearly that additiono of rain upstream leads to a similiar downstream response a few hours later.
+- We can see clearly that addition of rain upstream leads to a similiar downstream response a few hours later.

 ## Release Event
 - This is marked from a planned release of water from dams upstream.
-The difference are not sudden or quick, and we can see the difference becomes negative meaning that there is additional water added to output from another reservoir.
+The difference are not sudden or quick, and we can see the difference becomes negative meaning that there is additional water added to the system; most likely from a reservoir or river.

 In plain english, slow response == release events.
 Rapid shifts when precip is added to the system.